Gravitational Wave Astronomy With TianQin: Stellar physics

-TianQin is expected to detect GW signals from $\sim 10^4$ double WDs in Milky Way~\cite{Huang:2020, Jin2024}.
-In most cases, their EM observation is very difficult, and therefore, the GW channel is the only practical approach.
+TianQin is expected to detect GW signals from $\sim 10^4$ DWDs in Milky Way~\cite{Huang:2020, Jin2024}.
+In most cases, EM observation is very difficult, and therefore, the GW channel is the only practical approach.
 Nevertheless, TianQin alone can detect numerous DWDs and can use these detections to constrain the underlying population.
 The deep link between the DWD systems and many observed and predicted transient signals will be put into detailed examination with TianQin observation.
-For example, the mergers of DWDs possibly generate type Ia supernovae~\cite{1984ApJS...54..335I, webbink_1984, 2016MNRAS.461.3653L, 2018ApJ...865...15S, 2018MNRAS.473.5352L}, or accretion-induced collapse events\cite{1985ApJ...297..531N, 2020MNRAS.494.3422L, 2020RAA....20..135W, 2017hsn..book..317T}.
-The link between DWD and SNe Ia is of particular interest to the general scientific community, as the ``normal" SNe Ia compose an important rung for the cosmic distance ladder, many conclusions on the history and evolution of our universe are drawn based on their observations, for example, the identification of the accelerating expansion of the universe~\cite{1998AJ....116.1009R, 1999ApJ...517..565P}.
+For example, the mergers of DWDs possibly generate type Ia supernovae~\cite{1984ApJS...54..335I, webbink_1984, 2016MNRAS.461.3653L, 2018ApJ...865...15S, 2018MNRAS.473.5352L}, or accretion-induced collapse events \cite{1985ApJ...297..531N, 2020MNRAS.494.3422L, 2020RAA....20..135W, 2017hsn..book..317T}.
+The link between DWD and SNe Ia is of particular interest to the general scientific community, as the ``normal" SNe Ia compose an important rung for the cosmic distance ladder.
+Many conclusions on the history and evolution of our universe are drawn based on their observations, for example, the identification of the accelerating expansion of the universe~\cite{1998AJ....116.1009R, 1999ApJ...517..565P}.
 Yet, the progenitors of normal type Ia supernovae are still under debate.
 Some argue that they can be DWDs~\cite{1984ApJS...54..335I, webbink_1984, 2018ApJ...865...15S, Yoshida2021}, while others believe that they are binaries with a WD and a non-degenerate star (maybe a main-sequence/subgiant, a red giant star or even a helium star)~\cite{1973ApJ...186.1007W, 1984ApJ...286..644N, 2018RAA....18...49W}.
 TianQin will contribute to resolving this long-standing problem.
 If such a nearby SN Ia explodes, we can check the archival data of TianQin so that its origin can be constrained.
+GW observations with TianQin can distinguish SNe Ia progenitors by measuring the chirp masses of DWDs to determine if they exceed the Chandrasekhar limit, analyzing population statistics to confirm if their merger rates match observed SNe Ia frequencies, and identifying unique GW signatures (e.g., frequency evolution, orbital separations) to differentiate between double-degenerate (DWD) and single-degenerate (WD+non-degenerate) pathways.
 Even in the absence of such a multi-messenger target, we can also constrain the origin of SNe Ia by studying the population properties of merging DWDs and comparing them to the observed SNe Ia.